Nesvilab/FragPipe/docs/tutorial_fragpipe_outputs.md

 **similarity** MS/MS spectral similarity of modified peptides compared to their unmodified counterparts.
 When multiple modified-unmodified comparisons are done for a single peptide, these cosine similarity scores are averaged for the peptide.
 The peptide scores are then averaged across all peptides in the mass shift bin.
 These comparisons are only done for peptides of the same charge state.

 **rt_shift** retention time shift comparing modified peptides to their unmodified counterparts.
 When multiple modified-unmodified comparisons are done for a single peptide, the retention time shifts are averaged for the peptide.
 The peptide shifts are then averaged across all peptides in the mass shift bin.
 Individual comparisons are only done for peptides in the same LC-MS run.
 Units are usually seconds but can vary by instrument type

+**int_log2fc** log2 fold-change of average intensity for matched shifted/unshifted peptides, computed as described above.
+Peptides affect by sample preparation artifacts tend to be lower abundance than their unshifted counterparts, thus this value will be low in these cases

 **localized_PSMs** number of PSMs for this delta mass that showed at least one additional matched ion when the mass shift is placed on a residue